 - Over-lap the wrapped strip just enough to prevent gaps in your spiral.
 The dough should not be too thick or it will take too long to "bake."

-- It's important to keep the kids using the coals and not the flames.
+- It's important to keep the kids rotating their sticks over the coals and not just holding them over the flames.

-Roast Until Brown - Then Dip and Eat
+Roast Until Golden Brown - Then Dip and Eat

-Continue slowly rotating the dough until it gets brown and puffs -like the ones on the right.
+Continue slowly rotating the dough until it gets lightly brown and puffs -- like the ones shown above.

-While the kids are roasting their breadsticks, place a couple sticks of butter on a plate, about 1/2" apart. (this gives them a "channel" to lay spin their breadsticks in to butter), and also a flat plate of the cinnamon-sugar mix.
+While the kids are roasting their bread sticks, place a couple sticks of butter on a plate, about 1/2" apart. (this gives them a "channel" to lay and spin their bread sticks in to butter), and also a flat plate of the cinnamon-sugar mix.

 *Pastries can be pulled off the sticks and plated, but it's a lot more fun to just eat them off the stick.